harish-shivaram/shilly-jekyll/_art/goya.md

 and one of the greatest artists in Europe.

-_The Third of May_ is one of a pair of paintings which together depict two days in the shortlived uprising of the people of Madrid against the French troops in the Napoleonic Wars.
+_The Third of May_ is one of a pair of paintings which together depict two days in the short-lived uprising of the people of Madrid against the French troops in the Napoleonic Wars.
 The paintings were commissioned a few years after the event, with the command to the artist to ‘perpetuate with his brush the most notable and heroic actions or events of our glorious insurrection against the